 |Alumni||Harvard Business School, Carnegie Mellon University, Sidwell Friends School, Washington D.C.|

-Ali Wong is an in-your-face comedian who is one of the funniest women around.
-She finds humor in the worst of situations and you can’t help but laugh at her comedy.
-With many of her jokes surrounding her husband, you’ve got to wonder; who is Ali Wong married to?
-Her husband is Justin Hakuta, and with a wife as beautiful and funny as Wong, he definitely hit the jackpot!
+Ali Wong is a chef with an unlucky romance streak in the new Netflix rom-com, Always Be My Maybe.
+But in real life, the in-your-face comedian is a married mom of two.
+With her husband being the subject of many of her biting routines, you’ve got to wonder: Who is Ali Wong married to?
+Her husband is businessman Justin Hakuta, and with a wife as beautiful and funny as Wong, he definitely hit the jackpot!

 Keep reading to know more about Ali Wong’s husband and biggest supporter, Justin Hakuta, right here!